 Eventually, if you want a better life, you must direct your attention to your body.

 You can learn to explore your bodily sensations.
-You are an embodied being.
+You are an embodied being, so to know yourself, it benefits you to know your body and its sensations and the ways it functions (or not!).

 Education also involves finding out how your body learns.